-2.25.
-Plans for the development of I&C systems deal with topics that are specific to I&C and with topics where I&C development may need specialized treatment.
+- 2.24.
+Before the initiation of any technical activity, a plan identifying the necessary inputs and the products and processes of that activity, and the relationship of the activity with other activities, should be prepared and approved in accordance with the requirements for the management system. - 2.25.
+Plans for the development of I&C systems deal with topics that are specific to I&C and with topics for which I&C development may need specialized treatment.
 Typically, plans specific to I&C development will be prepared to deal with the topics given in the following:

+$^{^7\ \}text{I\&C}$ components include hardware, software, such as application software and firmware, and hardware description language.

 - Life cycle models;

 - Configuration management;

 - Identification, control and resolution of non-conformances;

 - Hazard analysis;

 - Verification and validation;

 - Use of insights from probabilistic safety assessment;

 - Safety analysis specific to I&C systems;

 - Requirements engineering;

 - Architectural design;

-- Selection and acceptance of pre-developed items;
+- Selection and acceptance of predeveloped items;

 - Design;

-- Implementation, e.g. hardware manufacture and coding of software or coding and synthesis using a hardware description language;
+- Implementation (e.g. hardware manufacture and coding of software or coding and synthesis using a hardware description language);

 - Integration;

 - System validation;

 - Installation;

 - Commissioning;

 - Equipment qualification;

 - Qualification and use of tools;

 - Maintainability;

 - Mitigation of obsolescence;

 - Operation;

 - Training;

 - Software maintenance.

-2.26.
-Plans for several of these topics may be combined into a single plan.
+- 2.26.
+The plans for several of these topics may be combined into a single plan.

-2.27.
+- 2.27.
 The development of I&C systems also depends on plans for activities that are not specific to I&C development, such as:

 - Quality assurance;

 - Classification of items important to safety;

 - Purchasing;

 - Manufacturing;

 - Production and maintenance of documentation.

-2.28.
+- 2.28.
 All I&C development activities should be performed in accordance with the applicable approved plans.